• Skip to primary navigation

 What should I serve with vegan enchiladas?

-I like to serve these enchiladas with a side of rice or quinoa and a big green salad with my avocado ranch dressing.
+Or try these loaded vegan potato nachos as a side or appetizer.
 The enchiladas are pretty filling, so eating them alone with a bigger portion is plenty for a meal too!
-However you choose to eat them, you’re going to fall in love!
+However you choose to eat them, you're going to fall in love!
 Enjoy!

-Print Recipe
+📖 Recipe

 Sweet potato black bean enchiladas

-Sweet potato black bean enchiladas are vegan, gluten free and make a delightful dinner option.
+Sweet potato black bean enchiladas are vegan, gluten-free, and make a delightful dinner option.
 Packed full of flavorful spices, an easy homemade enchilada sauce and roasted sweet potatoes, these enchiladas will quickly become a dinnertime favorite.

 Servings: 4 servings